 - Give candidates visibility: Be upfront in the job description about key requirements

-- Review flagged applicants periodically: Mistakes happen; Truffle makes it easy to review knocked-out applicants if needed
+- Review flagged candidates periodically: Mistakes happen; Truffle makes it easy to review knocked-out candidates if needed

 Business impact of knockout questions is automation with accountability